Ninja-Squad/data-discovery/HOW-TO-JOIN-WHEATIS-AND-PLANT-FEDERATIONS.md

 as soon as possible so that we can provide help and discuss the best way to go ahead.

-Note that since the tool makes a backlink to your information system, we need a URL allowing researchers to get more detailed information about the indexed entry directly in your information system.
+Note that since the tool makes a backlink to your information system, we need a URL allowing researchers to get detailed information about the indexed entry directly in your information system.

-# Specifications for each searchable entry/document
+# Overview of the metadata associated to each searchable entry/document

 - a short _[name](#name)_ identifying uniquely the entry, ie. `BTH_Le_Moulon_2000_SetA`
 - an _[url](#url)_ linking back to the entry in your own web application, ie. https://urgi.versailles.inra.fr/ephesis/ephesis/viewer.do#trialCard/trialId=56
-- a _[description](#description)_, describing the entry and containing all the relevant keywords allowing to find your entry.
-This field is the one in which user entered terms are searched for, in the search tool
+- a _[description](#description)_, of the entry that contains all the relevant keywords allowing to find your entry.
+All the terms of this field are used by the search tool to allow users to find entries
-- an _[entryType](#entrytype)_ describing the type of the entry, that could be any of the terms listed in the dedicated section
+- an _[entryType](#entrytype)_ describing the type of the entry, that could be any of the terms listed in the dedicated section below
 - a _[species](#species)_ field, containing the species related to the entry (zero, one or several, but it is highly recommended to provide at least one)
 - a _[node](#node)_, the name of your laboratory/institute, it should be the same for all the entities